lizasidler/ionicluster/README.md

 # ionicluster

-A professional, modular Python package for high-throughput structural and cluster analysis in molecular simulations. `ionicluster` also provides specialized utilities for the post-processing of [InfRETIS](https://github.com/infretis/infretis) (Replica Exchange Transition Interface Sampling) simulation paths.
+A professional, modular Python package for high-throughput structural and cluster analysis in molecular simulations. `ionicluster` also provides specialized utilities for the post-processing of [$\infty$ RETIS](https://github.com/infretis/infretis) (Replica Exchange Transition Interface Sampling) simulation paths.

 ## 🚀 Features